day8/re-frame/docs/coeffects.md

 and `reg-events-fx` add Interceptors to front of any chain during registration.

 We found they inserted an Interceptor called `do-fx`.
 I can now reveal that they also add `(inject-cofx :db)` at the front of each chain.
-(Last surprise, I promise)

-Guess what that adds to the `:coeffects` of every event handler?
+Guess what that injects into the `:coeffects` of every event handler?

+Okay, so that was the last surprise.
+Now you know everything.
+Hopefully the pizzle pieces fit nicely together

 ### Testing

-During testing, you may want to stub out certain
+During testing, you may want to stub out certain coeffets.

+You may, for example, want to test that an event handler works using a specific `random number`.